×

 2. Employee Engagement & Development… AT LAST!

-Let’s cover Higher Performance.
-Seriously?
-What does that even mean?
-In this context, we assume ‘Higher’ to mean increased, quicker, longer, more productive!
-‘Improved’ might be nearer the mark, but again, by what criteria?
-We would suggest that ‘Optimised’ is probably the word they were looking for.… after all, performance can only be assessed once everything else of importance and value is attended to, i.e. the person is already engaged and on top of their role!
-If we can firstly focus on helping and supporting our employees to be ‘on-top-of-role’, performance will just happen!
-Looking for performance first and more, more, more (higher) is simply unhelpful – if not damaging.
+In this context, we assume ‘higher’ to mean increased, quicker, longer, more productive!
+The word ‘improved’ might be nearer the mark, but again, by what criteria?
+The word ‘optimised’ would surely be a better suggestion.… after all, performance can only be assessed once everything else of importance and value is attended to, i.e. the person is already fully engaged and on top of their role!
+If we can start by helping and supporting individuals and teams to be ‘on-top-of-role’, performance will happen naturally!
+Looking for performance first in a ‘higher/more, more, more’ context is simply unhelpful – if not damaging to morale, culture and, ultimately, business outcomes.

 Why, oh why are these ‘so-called’ experts advocating (or reintroducing) management behaviours that were out of date 20 years ago?

-At what point will employers realise that you can’t squeeze blood from a stone?
-Put simply, do you want consistent, reliable and sustainable performance ‘quality’ from your employees…. or do you want one-off performance ‘quantity’ – along with the subsequent disengagement and burnout that goes with it?
+At what point will businesses realise that you can’t squeeze blood from a stone?
+Put simply, do you want consistent, reliable and sustainable performance ‘quality’ from your employees…. or do you want a one-off or short burst of performance ‘quantity’ – along with the subsequent disengagement and burnout that goes with it?

-When it comes to optimising performance, here’s some news…. employees need to be ‘engaged’ first and to achieve that, employers need to start by engaging with them at a life level.
+When it comes to optimising performance, here’s a thing…. employees need to be ‘engaged’ first and to achieve that, employers need to start by engaging with them at a life level.
 What’s driving them inside and outside of work?
 What motivates them to get up and come into work each morning? .…(it’s rarely just money)!
-What makes them want to do a good job?
+What makes people want to do a good job?
+Do each of your employees understand and appreciate the contribution that their role plays in the complexity of your business?

-Although for some this might be seen as pandering to the whims of the millennial generation, the fact is that is that the millennials happen to be the first generation to demand this level of personal interest and interaction from their employers.
-But as a methodology of management it has proven to work, regardless of age and generation.
-Managers and leaders need to help their employees understand the big picture and the importance of their role within it.
-Share vision and ambition…. you might be surprised at how much people will enjoy contributing and adding to those ideas – especially those with years of experience who have previously been ignored!
-And most importantly, listen.… in the end, nobody knows how to do the job better than the person tasked with doing it!
+Managers and leaders need to help their employees understand the big picture and the functional importance of their role within it.
+Share vision and ambition…. you will be surprised at how much people will enjoy contributing and adding to those ideas – especially those with years of experience who have perhaps felt ignored previously!
+And most importantly, listen.

-It is only when employees are genuinely engaged that training and development is most meaningful and cost-effective.
+It is only when employees are genuinely engaged that leadership and management development is most meaningful and cost-effective.

 In a nutshell, if you don’t engage in the higher values of individual employees and align them to the values of the organisation, ‘development’ simply becomes another training session that will eventually be forgotten, overlooked, or need repeating.

-Our 1-day workshop: ‘Mastery In People & Coaching Skills is just one programme in our range of fundamental ‘flagship’ development workshops, for those who manage people in the workplace; and is available from as little as £495 + VAT per person.
-Booking a group of employees onto this programme can also be used as a low-risk start to test-driving our service and as a start to embedding this style and culture of people management in your organisation.
-Both virtual and ‘Covid-secure’ face-to-face delivery options are available.
+Our proven 1-day workshop: ‘Mastery In People & Coaching Skills is just one programme in our range of fundamental ‘flagship’ development workshops, for those who manage people in the workplace; and is available from just £395 + VAT per person (depending on numbers).
+Asking us to deliver this workshop to a group of your managers can also be used as a low-risk start to test-driving our service and as a start to embedding a coaching-culture into your organisation.

-To find out more and receive details of the workshop content, get in touch on 01733 645001 or email: andrew.whittaker@enrichyou.co.uk
+To find out more about the workshop content, click the link below.
+To get in touch, call on 01733 645001 or email: andrew.whittaker@enrichyou.co.uk

 Share with friends: